misoelegant/rpm/il-practice-mod/README.md

 | MTM   | 3m, 12m, 60m, 200m |

 ## Changelog

+### Changes made in v0.6.1
+- Category groups can now be individually enabled and disabled from the mod settings menu.
+The "Misc" category group was split into two smaller groups to take advantage of this change.
+- Added preview text showing the stage title and category to the pre-gameplay king cutscene.
+The preview text only shows when the stage or category has changed from the previous attempt.

 ### Changes made in v0.6.0
 - Cousins now show equipped presents during gameplay.